tlambert03/MOSAICpy/README.rst

 Image Processors
 ----------------

-All image processors must be subclassed from :code:`llspy.ImgProcessor`.
+All image processors must be subclassed from :code:`mosaicpy.ImgProcessor`.
 All subclasses of ImgProcessor must override the :code:`process(data, meta)` method, which should accept a numpy array and return a two-tuple containing the processed array and the metadata object (which may be modified).